-All large organisations or movements have webpages that describe how to contact them and that would be your best start.
-The Red Cross does not sponsor this project.
-Ross Offshore, Skabertrang/Silkeborg Bogtryk, Berghaus Norway, DB Schenker Denmark and Red Sand Solutions do.
-Ross Offshore were the first and they called me to a meeting after I told them that I wouldn't be available for them throughout the next four years.
-I knew them already from my profession within logistics.
-After the meeting, where I explained what I was planning, they said: "we NEED to be a part of this" :) So it was in a way a coincidence how the Saga found its financial sponsorship.
+All large organisations or movements have websites that describe how to contact them and that would be your best start.
+The Red Cross does not sponsor this project but is a partner and validates it.
+Ross Offshore, Skabertrang, Berghaus Norway, DB Schenker Denmark and Red Sand Solutions are likewise all partners of Once Upon A Saga and contribute in various ways.
+Ross Offshore were the first to come on board as the financial sponsor right from the beginning.
 Unfortunately they had to discontinue the financial support in April 2016 after a long run of low oil prices.
-New sponsorships are welcome! :)
+New sponsorship's are welcome! :)

 LANGUAGE BARRIERS?
 HOW MANY LANGUAGES DO YOU SPEAK?

 I speak Danish, English and German at a high level.
 I know a lot of Spanish and French and some Arabic.
 Using your arms and legs should also be considered a language :)